Level Mountain: Composition

 Several rock types with varying chemical compositions make up Level Mountain.
-Ankaramites and alkali basalts are the main volcanic rocks comprising the basal shield.
+Ankaramites and alkali basalts are the main volcanic rocks composing the basal shield.
 Alkali basalts form columnar-jointed lava flows, vesicular lava flows, dikes (Note: A dike is a sheet-shaped intrusion of magma into pre-existing rock.) and scoria whereas ankaramites are present as dark-coloured lava flows with several columnar cooling units.
 Trachybasalts, phonolites, trachytes, peralkaline trachytes, rhyolites and peralkaline rhyolites (e.g. pantellerites and comendites) form the overlying stratovolcano and domes.
-They comprise dikes, welded tuffs, (Note: Welded tuff is a volcanic deposit composed of consolidated ash that has been hardened by hot gases, the action of heat and pressure from overlying material.) pitchstones, volcanic plugs, laccoliths (Note: Laccoliths are subterranean magmatic bodies that have uplifted overlying rocks while in a molten state.) and flows.
+They compose dikes, welded tuffs, (Note: Welded tuff is a volcanic deposit composed of consolidated ash that has been hardened by hot gases, the action of heat and pressure from overlying material.) pitchstones, volcanic plugs, laccoliths (Note: Laccoliths are subterranean magmatic bodies that have uplifted overlying rocks while in a molten state.) and flows.
 Trachybasalts are in the form of two textural types: phenocryst-rich lava flows and fragmental flow agglomerates.
 (Note: Agglomerate is a mass of angular volcanic fragments united by heat.)
 Phonolites are vesicular and pumiceous (Note: Pumiceous pertains to the texture of pumice, which is characterized by several small cavities that give it a spongy, frothy appearance.) in nature, although phonolites with trachytic (Note: Trachytic pertains to the texture of trachyte, which is characterized by crystals that show parallel alignment due to flow in the magma.) texture are also present.
 Trachytes and peralkaline trachytes are the main volcanic rocks in the Level Mountain Range.
 Rhyolites are in the form of stubby lava flows and domes.
 Comendites appear to have erupted more fluidly, forming lava tubes.

 Basement and faulting

-The basement of Level Mountain consists largely of felsic igneous rocks comprising northern Stikinia, but sedimentary rocks are also present below the lava plateau escarpment.
+The basement of Level Mountain consists largely of felsic igneous rocks forming northern Stikinia, but sedimentary rocks are also present below the lava plateau escarpment.
 Two major northwest-trending faults straddle Level Mountain, both of which were active during the Mesozoic and Cenozoic eras.
 The King Salmon Fault forms a geological boundary between island arc rocks of Stikinia and seafloor rocks of the Cache Creek terrane.
 Paleozoic to Mesozoic rocks are exposed in the hanging wall of this thrust fault and are intensely cleaved, particularly near the sole of the thrust.
 The other planar fracture, Nahlin, is an east-dipping thrust fault extending several hundred kilometres from northern British Columbia into southern Yukon.